Virgin Atlantic Little Red: Fleet

 During its operation, Virgin Atlantic Little Red's fleet consisted of four Airbus A320s wet leased from Aer Lingus under a three-year contract.
 The aircraft had 29 rows of seating with a 3–3 configuration for a total of 174 seats.
 The fleet was painted with Virgin Atlantic livery with future plans to eventually repaint them with Little Red livery.
 However, due to the closure of operations, this rebrand of the planes never occurred and they retained their original livery.

-There was consideration that Aer Lingus would take over the Little Red routes under their own brand with the Little Red fleet repainted.
-However they declined to do this stating that they wanted more flexibility with the returned aircraft to support their current fleet and operation.
+The idea was mooted that Aer Lingus would take over the Little Red routes under their own brand with the Little Red fleet repainted.
+However, they declined to do this, stating that they wanted more flexibility with the returned aircraft to support their current fleet and operation.
 Aer Lingus repainted EI-DEI and DEO, two of the aircraft operated under the Little Red brand, in its "Green Spirit" branding in May 2015, as part of its partnership with the Irish Rugby Football Union.